Anesthesia at NYC Surgical Associates

 is a drug-induced depression of consciousness during which patients cannot be easily aroused and respond purposefully following repeated or painful stimulation.
 The ability to independently maintain breathing function may or may not be impaired.
 Patients may require assistance in maintaining breathing function, and your anesthesiologist is there for support should this need arise.

-What is Moderate Sedation or “Conscious Sedation”
+Moderate Sedation or “Conscious Sedation”

 A drug-induced depression of consciousness during which patients respond purposefully to verbal commands, either without physical stimulation or with light physical stimulation.
 Typically no breathing support is needed.
 Patients are relaxed, comfortable, but with a mild depression in consciousness.